 Do you want to learn more about other MAMMALS in Maine?
 Check out these other field guides!

-Which seals and sea lions have you seen in Maine?
+Which seals have you seen in Maine?

 Let us know in the comments!